 Specific, Precise, Descriptive, and intelligible to readers outside the sphere.

 Try to avoid Special characters like abbreviations

 After Title write author names on the Title page and Authors are separated by a comma and the last name should be followed by the conjunction ‘and’ On the title page, write author names in the following order:

 Last name (surname, family name)

-Corresponding author should be marked with asterisk (*) symbol.
+The corresponding author should be marked with an asterisk (*) symbol.